Joy Ofodu On Dating, Relationships, & Being Boo’ed Up On Instagram

 It’s officially cuffing season, y’all.
-And that means it’s time to rock cozy sweats and pluck a cutie off the bench to binge-watch holiday movies and eat leftover mac and cheese with.
+And that means it’s time to rock cosy sweats and pluck a cutie off the bench to binge-watch festive movies and eat leftover mac and cheese with.

 So it’s only right that the hosts of Unbothered’s Go Off, Sis podcast talk about relationships in all forms—romantic, platonic, and sexual—in a two-part series.
 Why?
 Because investing in your sensuality and sexual expression needs its own airtime.
 And that’s just the pleasure principle, or whatever Janet Jackson said.